Lovely Refinement Primary

 Human trafficking is a global issue hiding in plain sight, and we are committed to raising awareness and actively supporting the fight to end exploitation.

-Do you ever get that hollow feeling in your chest where you know something's just missing?
+Have you ever felt that hollow ache in your chest, a sense that despite being “connected” to everything, you know something is just missing?

 “There's a great deal of scientific evidence that social connectedness is a very strong protector of emotional well-being, and I think there's no question that social isolation has greatly increased in our culture in, say, the past 50 years, past 100 years.”

-The first thing you need to do is just admit it.
-I know that sounds simple, but it's actually the hardest part for most of us.
+The first step is to just admit it.
+While that may sound simple, it's actually the hardest part for most of us.
+I'm just busy.
+I don't need anyone.
+I actually prefer being alone.
+Any of these excuses sound familiar?

-Here's the thing – acknowledging that you feel lonely doesn't make you weak or pathetic.
-It makes you human.
+Here's the thing—acknowledging that you feel lonely doesn't make you weak or pathetic.
+It makes you human and allows you to drop the heavy weight of the “everything’s fine” mask and finally address what’s actually missing.

 There's something almost magical that happens when you stop running from the feeling and just name it.

-Instead of walking around with this vague, uncomfortable knot in your stomach, you can actually say “I feel lonely right now because I don't feel connected to anyone here.”
+Instead of walking around with this vague, uncomfortable knot in your stomach, you can say, “I feel lonely right now because I don't feel connected to anyone here.”
 That simple shift changes everything.

-When you name what you're feeling, it stops controlling you as much.
+When you name what you're feeling, you take control.
 It's like the difference between being lost in a dark room versus turning on a light and seeing exactly where you are.

 Naming your loneliness helps you:

-• Figure out what you actually need instead of just feeling crappy
+• Figure out what you need instead of just continuing to feel crappy

 • Notice how your body reacts when you're feeling disconnected